zydou/arti/doc/dev/notes/relay-dns.md

 especially if the resolver is only used by a single exit relay (but it beats the centralization/info leak that would result from instructing relays to use any one particular third-party resolver).

+> Note: the status quo is considered suboptimal,
+> and running a recursive resolver on the exit is not a good idea:
+> even with QNAME minimisation, we'd still be leaking the lookup to multiple ASes.
+> IIUC, the Tor exit relay guide says one local recursive resolver
+> is helpful for working around DNS-based censorship (by the ISP, for example),
+> but it is unclear how big of an issue this is.
+>
+> For more context, see [this thread](https://gitlab.torproject.org/tpo/core/arti/-/merge_requests/4259#note_3444638)

 I suppose this setup makes most sense if the resolver is shared by multiple different exits.